 Fruits and Nuts

 Belize’s rich soil is ideal for growing a number of fruit and nut trees.
-Some of the most commercially viable species include: custard apple (quince), guava, mango, papaya, bananas, pineapple, cashew, coconut palm, and manmee..
+Some of the most commercially viable species include custard apple, guava, mango, papaya, banana, pineapple, cashew, coconut palm, and mamey.

 Orchids

 Thanks to aggressive conservation methods, Belize is home to more than 250 species of indigenous orchids.
-The black orchid (Encyclia Cochleatum) is the National Flower of Belize.
+The black orchid (Prosthechea Cochleata) is the National Flower of Belize.
 This orchid grows on trees in damp areas, and flowers nearly all year round.
 Its clustered bulblike stems vary in size up to six inches long and carry two or three leaves.

 Medicinal Plants